Ivan Zatevakhin: World War II

 After Operation Barbarossa, Zatevakhin led the 212th Airborne Brigade during the Battle of Kiev.
 During the Battle of Kiev, troops of the brigade allegedly repelled German attempts to cross the Desna River.
 In September, the brigade defended the Konotop sector, where it was temporarily surrounded but broke out after 5 days.
 Zatevakhin was awarded a second Order of the Red Banner for his actions there.
 He replaced Vasili Glazunov as the commander of the 3rd Airborne Corps from October to November.
 On 27 December 1941, he was promoted to major general.
 In January 1942, he became the deputy head of the Airborne Forces Formation and Staff Directorate.
 In May, he was appointed the deputy commander of the Soviet Airborne Forces.
 He commanded the airborne corps during the Dnieper Airborne Operation.
 In August 1944, Zatevakhin became the commander of the Separate Airborne Army and the commander of the Soviet airborne, replacing Alexander Kapitokhin.
 On 5 November, he was promoted to lieutenant general.

 Postwar

+The grave of Lieutenant General Ivan Zatevakhin.

 In April 1946, Zatevakhin was replaced as the commander of the Soviet airborne for "poor organization during the transition to peace", which had allegedly led to the death of Colonel Amintayev during a training exercise.
 Zatevakhin became the deputy commander of the 23rd Army in July.
 In February 1947, he became a senior instructor at the Military Academy of the General Staff.
 He died on 6 April 1957 in Moscow and is buried in Novodevichy Cemetery.

+Family

+Son — Igor Ivanovich Zatevakhin (born February 20, 1936), a specialist in vascular surgery, academician of the Russian Academy of Medical Sciences and the Russian Academy of Sciences, and laureate of the Government of the Russian Federation Prize.

+Grandson — Ivan Igorevich Zatevakhin (born September 7, 1959), a Russian television and radio presenter and Candidate of Biological Sciences.